LastIndexOf

 - Description

 - The type of comparison to perform.
-See the comparison type enumerations below.
+See the comparison type enumeration.
 Default is CT_EQUALITY.

 ComparisonType Enumerations